 The price will depend on how close the underlying is to the strike price.
 Those who buy a binary option will want the underlying to close above the strike price so that they can receive the $100 settlement; conversely, short sellers want the underlying to close below the strike price so that they can collect the $100 payment.

 Therefore, as expiration nears, a binary with a strike price above the underlying price will move toward $0, while a binary option with a strike price below the current underlying price will move toward $100.
-Binary options that are likely to remain in the money will quickly increase in price to $100, since those who are already holding do not want to sell while others want to buy.
+Binary options that are likely to remain in the money will quickly increase in price to $100, since those already holding do not want to sell while others want to buy.
 If the underlying asset price drops below the strike price, then the binary option will quickly move to 0, since the shorts will want to sell, hoping to recoup at least a small premium, but other traders will not want to buy.

 On a long trade, the maximum profit is $100 minus the premium paid for the option; the maximum loss is the premium paid for the option.
-The collateral that must be deposited for a short trade is equal to $100 minus the option premium.
+The collateral that must be deposited for a short trade = $100 minus the option premium.
 In other words, the short trader must pay the amount of the maximum loss.
 For the short seller, the premium remains part of the collateral until the contract either is closed out or expires.

 A commission is generally charged to either enter or exit the contract.
 There may also be a settlement fee for the winner if held until expiration and there may even be a fee for setting a limit order.

 Binary option quotes will list the underlying asset, strike price, expiration time and date, and the bid and offer prices.
 The bid price is what the trader would receive by selling the option, while the offer price is the price that the trader must pay to buy the option.
-The offer is always higher than the bid price, and the difference is referred to as the spread.
+The offer is always higher than the bid price, and the difference is called the spread.
 Because the volume of binary option contracts traded on the exchange is relatively low, the bid/offer spread can be sizable.

 If the option trader wins the $100, then he will generally be notified by email.
 A settlement fee must be paid for a winning settlement at expiration; if the binary option expires worthless, then there is no settlement fee.